omrawaley/AB-Particles/README.md

 ## Features
 AB-Particles is a simple, minamalistic approach to a particle system.

-Currently, it has the option for either square or circular particles.
+Currently, it has the option for either square or circular particles, and an option to have filled or "outlined" particles.

-Square:
+Square (not filled):

 ﻿![image](https://github.com/omrawaley/AB-Particles-Particle-System/assets/133281331/0e46cf32-d645-43fa-b703-08b712829178)

- Circular:
+ Circular (not filled):

 ﻿![image](https://github.com/omrawaley/AB-Particles-Particle-System/assets/133281331/af43e7fe-b729-4311-a7a4-51f565d86a7a)